Folk songs collected around Southwold on the Suffolk coast in 1910, by Ralph Vaughan Williams and George Butterworth

 On Tuesday 25th October Vaughan Williams and Butterworth cycled over to Reydon, to the Almshouses (pictured below) and noted two songs from a Mr. Newby.
 Charles Newby, then aged 79, was born in Sotherton but lived most of his life in Southwold.
 He kept the White Horse Inn at the Reydon end of the High Street for many years and was later a coal merchant when he lived at 13, Station Road, in the left hand house of a pair known as Gladstone Villas.
 He would have been one of the earliest inhabitants of these distinctive almshouses, which were built in an Arts and Crafts style in 1908, thanks to local benefactor Andrew Matthews.
 Inhabitants had to be over 65 years of age and to have lived in the town for at least 20 years.

-Two songs were collected from Charles Newby, Georgey, and Forty Miles.
+Newby died just a few weeks after Vaughan Williams and Butterworth noted down two songs from him, Georgey, and Forty Miles.
 The first is a classic ballad, reputed to date from real events in 1594, and tells of a wife pleading (unsuccessfully) for the life of her husband who is about to be hanged.
 Forty Miles has a happier ending, with a chance meeting ending in marriage.
 It has a repeated line, so that, like Jones’s Ale, it would be a popular song to sing in places where the company would be in a mood to join in, perhaps even in the White Horse when Newby was landlord there.

 Music-making did not stop after the song collectors’ visit of course, and what is known about it in the later twentieth century is published here, on the page Southwold in the later twentieth century.
 Interestingly, there was no overlap between the early 20th century repertoire as shown in Vaughan Williams and Butterworth’s collections and the songs collected in the later 20th century.

 With thanks to: John Goldsmith, W.B.
 Hurr, Gary May, Southwold Museum, Southwold Sailors’ Reading Room, Andrew Jenkins, Jim Blythe, Trevor Ray, John Winter, Vaughan Williams Memorial Library (English Folk Dance & Song Society), Malcolm Taylor and many others who helped along the way.